The earliest known big cat lived in what is now China between 5.9 million and 4.1 million years ago, newfound fossils of the ancient prowler suggest.

 The findings are exciting because they corroborate genetic estimates of when cats first emerged, and because the fossils were found near Central Asia, the area where most scientists believe cats first evolved, said Julie Meachen, a paleontologist at Des Moines University in Iowa, who was not involved in the study.

-It's also fascinating to see how little cats have changed over the past several million years, she said.
+It's also fascinating how little cats have changed over the past several million years, she said.

 "The reason they don't change is that they are so good at what they do that they don't need to change," Meachen told LiveScience.
 "They're just really effective killers of prey right from the get-go."

-The cat fossil was described Nov.
-12 in Proceedings of the Royal Society B.
+The cat fossil was described today (Nov.
+12) in the journal Proceedings of the Royal Society B.